michaelahlers/scala-guide/README.md

 In addition to demonstrating the language, I'll extensively use the tools and libraries I've found most helpful in my experience.
 While that incurs strong opinions, most concepts naturally translate.

-If I'm successful, my readers will find ways to increase their productivity and gain value.
+If I'm successful, my readers will find ways to increase their productivity and find starting points to expand their knowledge.